sameena1415/dimagi-qa/LocustScripts/README.md

 # Installation and setup

+You will need python 3.11+ to run these tests -

 pip install -r requirements.txt

 A CommCareHQ web user who is a member of the test domain is required.
 This user's username and password should be specified as the environment variables LOCUST_USERNAME and LOCUST_PASSWORD.